Hypolycaena toshikoae

 Hypolycaena toshikoae is a butterfly of the family Lycaenidae first described by Hisakazu Hayashi in 1984.
 Forewing length: 10–13 mm.
 It is endemic to the islands of Luzon and Mindoro in the Philippines.
 On Mount Halcon of Mindoro island, the male is not rare but the female is very rare.

+Etymology.
+The specific name is dedicated to Mrs Toshiko HAYASHI, the mother of the author.